Last updated on April 25th, 2023 at 01:00 pm

 What is sugar?

 This could be heavy science.
-But it helps understand what sugars are and do, instead of myths.
+But it helps understand what sugars are and does, instead of myths.

 There are other monosaccharides found in nature that can be consumed, but they either just feed the gut flora or are enzymatically converted into one of the four basic sugars by the gut flora.